 Lavender can also promote feelings of relaxation and help improve the quality of your sleep.
 During this time, insomnia and other sleep-related problems are common.
 You may find it beneficial to add lavender aromatherapy to your nighttime routine.

 Geranium used as an essential oil has also been found to help menopausal women manage hormonal changes.
 One to two drops may be inhaled from a napkin for immediate stress relief.
 Geranium is also helpful for dry skin.
-Consider adding a few drops to the water during a relaxing, hot bath.
-The water will dilute the oil and prevent it from causing any irritation or inflammation.
+Consider adding a few drops of the diluted oil to the water during a relaxing, hot bath.

 Research also suggests that this essential oil has antianxiety and antidepressant effects.